apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/connections/kubernetes.rst

 Kubernetes cluster Connection
 =============================

-The Kubernetes cluster Connection type enables connection to Kubernetes cluster.
+The Kubernetes cluster Connection type enables connection to Kubernetes cluster by SparkOperator only.
+This has nothing to do with KubernetesPodOperator.

 Authenticating to Kubernetes cluster